Scale your business with our modular plugins.

 Why Do Duplicate Orders Happen?

-There are several scenarios that can lead to duplicated orders:
+Several scenarios can lead to duplicated orders:

-- A product is added multiple times via URL parameters.
+• A product is added multiple times via URL parameters.

 Luckily, WooCommerce is highly extensible, and with the right hooks, we can add server-side logic to prevent all of these issues.